 We introduce and study the extension of the Chirikov standard map when the kick potential has two and three incommensurate spatial harmonics.
 This system is called the incommensurate standard map.
-At small kick amplitudes the dynamics is bounded by the isolating Kolmogorov-Arnold-Moser surfaces while above a certain kick strength it becomes unbounded and diffusive.
-The quantum evolution at small quantum kick amplitudes is somewhat similar to the case of Aubru-André model studied in mathematics and experiments with cold atoms in a static incommensurate potential.
-We show that for the quantum map there is also a metal-insulator transition in space while in momentum we have localization similar to the case of 2D Anderson localization.
-In the case of three incommensurate frequencies of space potential the quantum evolution is characterized by the Anderson transition similar to 3D case of disordered potential.
-We discuss possible physical systems with such map description including dynamics of comets and dark matter in planetary systems.
+At small kick amplitudes, the dynamics is bounded by the isolating Kolmogorov-Arnold-Moser surfaces, whereas above a certain kick strength, it becomes unbounded and diffusive.
+The quantum evolution at small quantum kick amplitudes is somewhat similar to the case of the Aubru-André model studied in mathematics and experiments with cold atoms in a static incommensurate potential.
+We show that for the quantum map there is also a metal-insulator transition in space whereas in momentum we have localization similar to the case of two-dimensional Anderson localization.
+In the case of three incommensurate frequencies of the space potential, the quantum evolution is characterized by the Anderson transition similar to the three-dimensional case of the disordered potential.
+We discuss possible physical systems with such a map description including dynamics of comets and dark matter in planetary systems.